ESTM-60207: TECHNICAL AND BUSINESS PRESENTATIONS

 MBGR-60210/MSMG 60350 TEN YEARS HENCE: A SPRING LECTURE SERIES

 This Spring Semester 1.0-credit hour course will explore issues, ideas, and trends likely to affect business and society over the next decade.
 This course consists of a series of seven separate lectures which will take place on selected Friday mornings from 10:40 a.m. to 12:10 noon.
 No examinations or graded assignments.
 Students must attend all lectures; no unexcused absences.

 MNA-60110 MANAGEMENT COMMUNICATION

 Summer, 1.5 credits.
 This highly compact course offers a brief survey of the communication processes, skills, theories and applications at work in the not-for-profit organizations of the North American marketplace.
 You will examine authentic management problems in the NFP arena, including a broad range of organizations, business models, and missions.
 Assessment of writing and speaking abilities, along with specific feedback to improve performance, are an important part of this one-week course open only to Master of Science in Administration degree candidates.

 (MSM Program).
 Fall, 1.5 credits.
-Only a fraction of a manager's communication time and effort is spent on writing, but without question, the most important issues in business end up on paper.
+Only a fraction of a executive's communication time and effort is spent on writing, but without question, the most important issues in business end up on paper.
 This seven-week course will help you to improve your writing, as well as your critical thinking skills.
 We look at a range of expression issues related to language use, style, tone, grammar, punctuation, and organization.
 Students will learn to make decisions about document preparation, including format, layout, and design.
-Students also will develop an understanding of the ethical dimensions of business writing.
+Students also will develop an understanding of the ethical dimensions of business writing in a digital age.
 One cannot become a better writer overnight, but this course can begin the process.